amandieyy/Igbo-Keyboard/README.md

 Download https://developer.android.com/studio
 Clone this repository locally.
-Install and open the project folder
+Install and open the project folder.
 Then build.

 # For Questions